DevExpress/testcafe/docs/articles/documentation/getting-started/README.md

 To create a test, create a new .js or .ts file anywhere on your computer.
 This file must have a special structure: tests must be organized into fixtures.

-Begin by importing the `testcafe` module in your file.
+Firstly, import the `testcafe` module.

 ```js
 import { Selector } from 'testcafe';